jeroennoten/Laravel-AdminLTE/README.md

 });
 ```

-#### 6.11.4 Active menu items
+#### 6.11.4 Active Menu Items

-By default, a menu item is considered active if any of the following holds:
+By default, a menu item is considered active if any of the following conditions holds:
 - The current path matches the `url` parameter
 - The current path is a sub-path of the `url` parameter
 - If it has a submenu containing an active menu item

 To override this behavior, you can specify an `active` parameter with an array of active URLs, asterisks and regular expressions are supported.

-To utilize regex, simply prefix your pattern with `regex:` and it will get evaluated automatically.
+To utilize a regex, simply prefix your pattern with `regex:` and it will get evaluated automatically.
 The pattern will attempt to match the path of the URL, returned by `request()->path()`, which returns the current URL without the domain name.
 Example:

 ```php
 [